Mandalorian007/thunderbot/README.md

 - Clan approvers are notified via role mention
 - Approvers can accept/deny with buttons
 - Users receive DM notifications of request outcomes

+### Clan Access Management
+- Clan approvers can directly manage clan access using:
+  - `/grant-clan-access` to add users to clans
+  - `/revoke-clan-access` to remove users from clans
+- All actions are logged in clan approval channels
+- Clear error messages for invalid operations
+- Automatic validation of approver permissions

 ### Configuration
 Clans are configured in `config/clans.json` with: